korom42/FSC/README.md

 - First release

 ## Disclaimer
-You are doing this at your own risk.
+- You are doing this at your own risk.
 I am not responsible for bricked devices, dead SD cards, thermonuclear war, or you getting fired because the alarm app failed.
 Please do some research if you are unsure of how to go about something.
+- A check is performed during the installation so unless you know what you are doing, _never install this on other devices_ even if your device shares the same <code>SoC</code> platform with the supported devices.

 ## Credits
 ### Author